 Admission to the Museum is free.
-For more information on our onsite facilities please see our website: panaceamuseum.org Printing Press An 1857 Columbian Press was in constant use by the Society.
+For more information on our onsite facilities please see our website: panaceamuseum.org Our Gardens The Museum is surrounded by beautiful gardens, which the Panaceans believed was the Garden of Eden.
+Find out more in the Museum.

+Printing Press An 1857 Columbian Press was in constant use by the Society.
 We offer regular art sessions, where visitors have the chance to see the Press in action and make their own artworks- for details see our website panaceamuseum.org/events